mccright/rand-notes/endpoint-admin-notes.md

 * Started with the list at: https://www.golinuxcloud.com/tmux-cheatsheet/
 * How-To page at: https://github.com/tmux/tmux/wiki

+Choosing the right [Window Manager](https://en.wikipedia.org/wiki/Window_manager) for yourself might also make you job easier.
+There is a great list of window managers maintained at  [https://wiki.archlinux.org/title/Window_manager](https://wiki.archlinux.org/title/Window_manager) (*not just for Arch Linux*).

 ### Understand the hardware that you are dealing with